davanstrien/flyswot/README.rst

           $ pip

 The ``$`` symbol here is often used as a convention to show that this is input to a terminal/command line.
 When you input this into your own terminal you should only input the part after the ``$`` symbol.
+For example, in the above case you would type ``pip``.

 Install Python